CAP18 Abstract Program Important Dates to Remember

 Corresponding authors must be available to respond to questions about the content of their submissions from the Archives editorial office, especially during the period of April 9 to May 14, 2018.
 E-mail addresses for corresponding authors must be active and accessible until at least August 2018.
-Corresponding authors will be notified of their submission status by May 28, 2018.
+Corresponding authors will be notified of their submission status on May 29, 2018.

 Authors of accepted submissions are expected to prepare a 4’ x 8’ foot poster summary of their abstract/case study for presentation at CAP18.
 The poster must be displayed by the authors during CAP18, and authors are expected to be present at their posters during specified Poster Focus times to discuss and answer questions about their research.
 Specific information regarding Poster Focus times and dates will be included in the acceptance notification e-mail sent to corresponding authors.

 All authors presenting posters are required to register for CAP18 and to pay the appropriate fees.
-Registration for CAP18 is expected to begin in April 2018.
+Visit www.cap.org/cap18 for registration information.